 - Home >

-- LOOK for discolored vegetation, blowing dirt or continued bubbling water in the area of a buried gas line.
+- LOOK for blowing dirt, discolored vegetation or continued bubbling in standing water.

-- Never try to find the leak yourself.
+- Do not try to identify the source or stop the leak yourself.

-- CALL Chattanooga Gas at 866.643.4170 and emergency responders at 911 once you are in a safe place, away from the area of the suspected leak.
-Stay away until emergency personnel indicate it is safe to return.
+- CALL Chattanooga Gas at 866.643.4170 or 911 once you are out of the area of the suspected leak and in a safe place.
+Stay away until Chattanooga Gas or emergency personnel indicate it is safe to return.